yole/etymograph/README.md

  * `new next sound is`: Replaces the next phoneme with another phoneme (or several phonemes), specified in single quotes.
  * `sound disappears`: Deletes the phoneme from the word.
  * `next sound disappears`: Deletes the next phoneme from the word.
+ * `sound is geminated`: Inserts a copy of the current phoneme at the current location.
  * `<old class> becomes <new class>`: Replaces the phoneme with a different phoneme which has the same set of classes, except that it nas <new class> instead of <old class>.
 Example: `voiceless becomes voiced`.
  * `<next|previous> <old class> becomes <new class>`: Replaces the next/previous phoneme with a different